liferay/liferay-docs/discover/portal/articles/190-managing-users/03-managing-user-data/01-sanitizing-user-data.markdown

 ## Step 1: Deactivation [](id=step-1-deactivation)

-The end of this process is deleting the User.
-A user must always be deactivated before deletion.
+Deactivating the User first ensures they don't create more content as you're sanitizing them from the system.
 Click *Deactivate User*.

 ![Figure 2: Deactivating the User kicks off the data erasure process.](../../../images/users-data-erasure3.png)

 ## Step 2: Delete the User's Personal Site [](id=step-2-delete-the-users-personal-site)

-The User's public (profile) and private (dashboard) pages must be deleted.
-Separating this step out allows the administrator to make sure no information important to the enterprise is lost before the deletion is completed.
-Once any necessary data from the User's personal pages is preserved, click *Delete Personal Site*.
+The User's public (profile) and private (dashboard) pages will be deleted when the User is deleted.
+Separating this step out allows the administrator to make sure no information important to the enterprise is lost before the personal site deletion is completed.
+Review the User's personal site (click the provided links to navigate directly there) and preserve any necessary data.
+Then click *Delete Personal Site*.

 ![Figure 3: The second step in personal data erasure is deleting the User personal site.](../../../images/users-data-erasure1.png)